hathibelagal-dev/instantpolyglot/docs/eng/Dinka.md

 **Mòc yen cí rïŋ càm**
 man REL PERF meat eat
-"The man who ate the meat"
+“The man who ate the meat”

 ### Conditional Sentences

-Conditional sentences in Dinka use the conjunction **na** ("if"):
+Conditional sentences in Dinka use the conjunction **na** (“if”):

 **Na tuɔ̀l deŋ, ɣɛ́ɛn cïï la dom** if rain fall, I NEG go farm
-"If it rains, I won't go to the farm"
+“If it rains, I won’t go to the farm”

 ## Lexicon